Rethinking Bottlenecks in Safety Fine-Tuning of Vision Language Models: Conclusion and Limitation

 In this paper, we identify bottlenecks of existing safety fine-tuning methods, which fails to be adequetely effective or lead to over-prudence behavior.
 To address this challenge, we introduce MIS, the first dataset for improving and evaluating VLMs’ safety-related performance on both visual perception and visual reasoning.
 Alongside the training set, we propose MIRage, a novel safety fine-tuning paradigm that improves both helpfulness and safety by enhancing reasoning ability.
 Our results reveal significant vulnerabilities in current VLMs’ multi-image safety and demonstrate that safety fine-tuning with multi-image data can not only reduce ASR on MIS, but also generalize across various safety tasks, while without trade-offs on general performance, highlighting the potential of multi-image data for safety fine-tuning.
+Our MIRage framework explores a simple approach to constructing Safety CoT labels that incorporate visual perception, visual reasoning, and safe response generation.
+In future work, potential directions include designing more complex reasoning labels or leveraging reinforcement learning to help models acquire stronger safety reasoning capabilities.